-In the temple district at the base of the Higashiyama mountains, the serene and stylish Four Seasons Hotel Kyoto offers light and spacious rooms with full wall windows that overlook gardens or lead onto balconies.
+In the temple area at the base of the Higashiyama mountains, the serene and stylish Four Seasons Hotel Kyoto charms guests as one of the absolute best hotels in Kyoto.
+It offers light and spacious rooms with full wall windows that overlook gardens or lead onto balconies.

 Cross a glass bridge to an ancient 800-year-old pond garden where you can experience a tea ceremony.

 Hotel Nikko Princess Kyoto

 For the past four years the prestigious Hotel Nikko Princess Kyoto has received three black pavilions from the Michelin Guides.

-When staying at the Hotel Nikko Princess Kyoto, take the chance to indulge in a spa or a massage in the beauty parlour.
+When staying at the Nikko Princess Kyoto, take the chance to indulge in a spa or a massage in the beauty parlour.
 Or if you prefer to get moving, splash around a bit in the pool or workout in the fully-equipped gym.

 Hotel Granvia Kyoto

 The elegant and contemporary Hotel Granvia Kyoto boasts nine restaurants, three cozy cocktail lounges and an art gallery displaying over a thousand works of art.

 If you prefer to eat alone, private dining facilities offer both Western and Japanese cuisine.
-A modern lounge and cozy bar round off the offerings at the Hotel Granvia Kyoto.
+A modern lounge and cozy bar round off the offerings at the Granvia Kyoto.

-Summary: The best Kyoto hotels
+Summary: The best places to stay in Kyoto

 - Need a great budget Kyoto hotel with a good location?
 The tastefully Japanese-inspired Hotel Gracery Kyoto Sanjo offers 4-star lodgings for 2-star prices in a central location that can hardly be beat.